MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 Advantages:
 - Office clients fetch updates only from the closest distribution point.
-- Full control over end user notifications from Configuration Manager.
+- Full control over end-user notifications from Configuration Manager.

 Disadvantages:
 - Requires the IT Pro to download all the content required to support every permutation of channel, architecture, and combination of languages the organization supports.
-- Every permutation of Office supported leads to exponential growth of package content which must be replicated to every Distribution Point.
+- Every permutation of Office supported leads to exponential growth of package content.
+This content must then be replicated to every Distribution Point.
 - By default, any required content not found on the Distribution Point will result in Office 365 client update failure.

 End-user notifications: Delivered by Configuration Manager only when Available time and Deadline are the same.
 If Available time is prior to Deadline updates may be pre-staged, notifications may be delivered either by Configuration Manager or Office prior to deadline.